justmahito/emSettingsBundle/Resources/doc/index.rst

 emSettingsBundle
 ============

 The emSettingsBundle adds support for save different information into database.
-You can save small imortant information for example api keys
+You can save small imortant information, for example, api keys

 Installing
 ----------